Tbilisi Open Air: 2009

 The Blue Van from Denmark performing at Tbilisi Open Air on 17 May 2009.

 The 2009 event was held in Tbilisi, on Sharden Street (15 May) and on local hippodrome (16–17 May).
-Total attendance was 35 000.
+Total attendance was 35,000.
 As it was the first big happening since 1980 Tbilisi Rock Festival, the festival was covered by foreign media: Times Online, Reuters, El Mundo, Corriere della Sera, Associated Press, Nouvel Observateur etc. 23 bands from nine countries participated in the festival.
-It served as an important simulator to the local music business and caused a boost in the numbers of new artists.
+It stimulated the local music business and boosted the numbers of new artists.